dipankardas011/jaeger-operator/v2/README.md

 - [x] first need to think of what all the ports needed for it to be open!
 - [x] what all arguments needs to be used and a demo deployment
+- [ ] why are there controller's reconcile func() there are tracing enabled
 - [ ] things to look for where is the manager.go and is there a single manager aka controller?
 - [ ] understand the overall flow and working of jaeger
 - [ ] explore the controllers already present for v1 and try to come up with the all-in-one controller